brunseba/lab_dev-mcp-gitlab/README.md

-# Enhanced Developer Experience with AI and GitLab
+# Enhanced Developer Experience with AI and GitLab Integration

-This project aims to enhance the developer experience by integrating AI capabilities with GitLab through the Model Context Protocol (MCP).
-By combining these technologies, developers can leverage AI-powered assistance directly within their development workflow.
+This project aims to enhance the developer experience by integrating AI capabilities with GitLab using the Model Context Protocol (MCP).
+This integration allows developers to leverage AI-powered assistance directly within their workflow to increase productivity and automate routine tasks.

 ## 🚀 Quick Start